Magic Cake With Autumn Apples

 - Add the egg whites to the cake batter 1/3 at a time and gently fold them in.
 Do not fold the egg whites in completely.
 A few white streaks or lumps of egg white are encouraged.

-- Cool the cake in the springform pan.
-First, gently loosen the clasp to create a gap between the finished cake and the inside wall of the springform.
+- Cool the cake in the pan.
+For a springform, gently loosen the clasp to create a gap between the finished cake and the inside wall of the pan.
 If necessary, run the back of a knife all the way around.
-Keep the pan in tact and cool the cake for at least 2 hours before cutting.
-Slicing before the cake has fully cooled will result in the cake collapsing.
+Keep the pan intact and cool the cake for at least 2 hours before cutting.
+For a 9 x 9-inch baking dish, use the parchment overhang to 'lift' the cooled cake from the dish.
+If necessary, run the back of a knife all the way around to loosen.
+Cool the cake the remainder of the way for at least 2 hours before cutting.
+NOTE: Slicing before the cake has fully cooled will result in the cake collapsing.

 - To serve, remove the sides of the springform and place the bottom of the springform with the cake on a cake plate.
 Dust generously with Confectioner's sugar.
 Slice the cake and plate.
 Dust again with more Confectioner's sugar.